brainiak/brainiak.github.io/tutorials/index.md

 # {{ page.title }}
 <hr class="section-heading-spacer">
 <div class="clearfix"></div>
 Advanced fMRI analyses have the potential to answer questions that mainstream methods cannot.
-BrainIAK aims to integrate these cutting-edge techniques into one a single, accessible Python environment.
+BrainIAK aims to integrate these cutting-edge techniques into a single, accessible Python environment.
 To help users get started, we have created the following set of tutorials based on courses taught at Princeton and Yale Universities.

 - [Preview](#preview): browse the tutorials from your web browser
 - [Get started](#getting-started): install and run the tutorials from your own machine